Principles for Food Preservation in 2023

 3 glass jars of fermented veggies in a row with cloves of garlic sitting on the table.

 How it works is you pour a salt-water brine (1.5 Tbsp salt per 2 cups of water) over raw vegetables, which encourages naturally-occurring lactobacillus to grow in this anaerobic (no oxygen) environment.
 The lactobacillus feeds on the starches in the food to create lactic acid, which is a natural preservative.
-Once fermentation is complete (usually 4-7 days), it is recommended to place the jar in the fridge to slow it down.
+Once fermentation is complete (usually 4-7 days), the jar is moved to the fridge to slow the process down.

-The one negative about this type of food preservation is that it needs to be stored in the fridge.
+The one negative about this type of food preservation is that it needs to be stored in the fridge (or a root cellar if you have one).
 If you are choosing to preserve much of your harvest this way, that can take up a lot of fridge space!

 Nutrition Tip: